-Bad bacteria tend to make your vagina less acidic, which might sound good (who wants an acid vagina?) but it’s not good.
-Your vagina should be, in chemistry terms, acidic – just a little more acidic than vitamin C. This doesn’t mean your vagina will burn – far from it.
+Pathogenic bacteria tend to make your vagina less acidic, which might sound good (who wants an acidic vagina?) but it’s not.
+Your vagina should be, in chemistry terms, acidic – just a little more acidic than vitamin C.

 Some context of the pH of different parts of your body and substances